couchrest/couchrest_model/README.md

 CouchRest Model automatically includes the new ActiveModel validations, so they should work just as the traditional Rails validations.
 For more details, please see the ActiveModel::Validations documentation.

-CouchRest Model adds the possibility to check the uniqueness of attributes using the @validates_uniqueness_of@ class method, for example:
+CouchRest Model adds the possibility to check the uniqueness of attributes using the `validates_uniqueness_of` class method, for example:

     class Person < CouchRest::Model::Base
       property :title, String